dizyd/Online-Experiments/README.md

 ### labJS

 - **Add data transmission points in your study:** JATOS only saves data after a component is finished.
-To incrementaly save data you can use the `Data Transmission` template from labJS at certain points in your study.
+To incrementaly save data you can use the `Data Transmission` template from `lab.js` at certain points in your study.

 ### JATOS